 Key takeaways

-- Habitual caffeine users often experience tolerance where regular consumption prevents energy crashes rather than enhancing cognitive performance, a benefit that disappears by week three of consistent daily use [1]
+- Habitual caffeine users often experience tolerance where regular consumption prevents energy crashes rather than enhancing cognitive performance, with significant benefits substantially diminishing within two to three weeks of consistent daily use [1]

 - Optimal caffeine doses for cognitive tasks range from 40-300mg, with diminishing returns and physical side effects appearing above 400mg [1]